OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 https://github.com/cloudfoundry/cli#downloads and then run the following commands:

-    cf login -a api.london.cloud.service.gov.uk -u XXX -p XXX cf target -o beis-mspsds
+    cf login -a api.london.cloud.service.gov.uk -u XXX -p XXX cf target -o beis-opss

 This will log you in and set the correct target organisation.
 The login command without -u -p options will not work in some terminals, in particular git-bash.
 Passing username and password in one line will.

-If you need to create a new environment, you can run `cf create-space SPACE-NAME`, otherwise, select the correct space using `cf target -o beis-mspsds -s SPACE-NAME`.
+If you need to create a new environment, you can run `cf create-space SPACE-NAME`, otherwise, select the correct space using `cf target -o beis-opss -s SPACE-NAME`.

 #### Antivirus API